 These are quick and easy resources that I check on a regular basis.
 Some people may not consider this to be “professional development,” but I have learned so much from these tools.
 It can be very lonely as an SLP, and I so appreciate the opportunity to collaborate and talk about our field with other professionals.

-- Facebook Groups: I love reading other people’s questions and answers.
-It helps me think critically of what I’m doing and helps me identify areas that I might learn more about.
+1. Facebook Groups: I love reading other people’s questions and answers.
+It helps me think critically about what I’m doing and helps me identify areas that I might learn more about.

-- The Informed SLP: If you haven’t signed up for this newsletter, you must!
-Researchers digest the latest research for us and share all the juicy information in a monthly e-mail.
+3. The Informed SLP: If you haven’t signed up for this newsletter, you must!
+Researchers digest the latest research for us and share all the juicy information in a monthly email.
 It’s a great way to stay current and identify areas that you might want to learn more about.

 I jot down ideas or questions that come up in Evernote.
 I come back to this when I’m picking my “topic for the month.”
 Read more below!